-Checking-out an object allows you to edit the version currently assigned to the Workspace, and associates the new version with the active Task.
+Checking-out an object allows you to edit the version currently assigned to the Workspace (or replace it with a Lab object), and associates the new version with the active Task.

 You cannot check out an object that already has a W (work in process) status because it is already checked out by another Roundtable user.